petere/peter.eisentraut.org/_posts/2024-08-13-the-new-postgresql-17-make-dist.md

 tarballs.
 The latter is what most users and packagers use anyway.
 If you care about this, avoid the `.tar.gz` for now.

+(Update 2024-09-25: This has been addressed for the 17.0 final release.
+The Git version on the "clean" box was upgraded, and the `.tar.gz` tarballs are also reproducible now.)

 I think this is progress, if you care about software supply chain integrity.
 (It's also a relief if you care about maintaining the build system.)
 There are certainly more things that could be done.